tychonievich/graphics/md/text/minimal-webgl.md

 - Compile to a binary format specific to the host hardware

 You *cannot* save the result of compilation as a file.
-Instead, compilation returns an opaque Javascript object you can use to refer to the compiled shader within the given browser session only.
+Instead, compilation returns an opaque JavaScript object you can use to refer to the compiled shader within the given browser session only.

 Compiling in WebGL is performed four parts: